learnk8s/learnk8s.io/_blog/kubernetes-on-solar-plants/index.md

 {% include promo-workshop/index.html %}

 P.S.
 Don't miss the next experiment, insight, or *discount*: [subscribe to the mailing list!]({% link _pages/newsletter/index.html %})

-### Notes for Daniele

-Really interesting article!
-Didn't have to do very much to it.
-Removed most sentences starting with "and", and all paragraphs starting with "and".
-Otherwise have just amended some of the sentences to be more idiomatic and removed some sentences which were repeating previous content.

-Beautiful graphics!

-On the theme of k8s and IoT, have you seen [Adventures of the Kubernetes Vacuum Robots](https://blog.jetstack.io/blog/vacuum-robots/)?

-The only other thing to look at for the final draft would be to consider when you want to be using the first-person plural and when you want to use the second-person plural.